The History of Modular Construction

 Take a journey with Satellite Shelters to find out how modular construction evolved into the game-changing industry it is today!

-Early Modular History
+Early History of Prefabrication

 The idea of modular buildings constructed from prefabricated materials and parts has been around for a few thousand years.
 Roman armies carried their forts in prefabricated sections for easy installation once they arrived at their destination, and since then modular construction has only grown.